raspberrypilearning/rainbow-message/en/step_2.md

 sense.show_letter("W", red, blue) # Display the letter W with red text and a blue background
 --- /code ---

+**Tip**: You can choose different text and background colours by replacing `red, blue` with the other variable names in the colour palette.

 --- /task ---

 --- task ---